Online Catalogue

 Households Below Average Income

-The Households Below Average Income (HBAI) report presents information on UK living standards based on household income measures for financial year ending (FYE) 2022.
+The Households Below Average Income (HBAI) report presents information on UK living standards based on household income measures for financial year ending (FYE) 2023.
 Estimates are provided for average incomes, income inequality, and for the number and percentage of people living in low-income households.
-The statistics are the UK’s official source of poverty estimates and, with a larger sample size, are the main source on household and individual incomes.
+The statistics are the UK’s primary source of poverty estimates and, with a larger sample size, are also the main source on household incomes.

 The HBAI statistics are commonly referred to as ‘poverty statistics’ which show the number or percentage of people living in poverty.
 This publication uses terms such as ‘income statistics’ and ‘people living in low-income households’ to describe more precisely what the data reflects.
 Although low income is a significant aspect of poverty, there are other aspects of poverty too.
-This publication additionally includes measures of ‘material deprivation’, which provide an indication of peoples’ ability to access or afford a range of everyday goods and services.
-Statistics are also included on household food security, which measure the percentage of households considered to have access to sufficient, varied food to facilitate an active and healthy lifestyle.
+This publication also includes measures of ‘material deprivation’, which provide an indication of peoples’ ability to access or afford a range of everyday goods and services.
+Supporting statistics are also provided on household food security levels and prevalence of food bank usage for all individuals in the UK, including those in low-income households.

 ISBN